SecurEth/CryptoZombiesT2/Lesson5/doc/SystemDefinitionDoc.md

 ## Currency
 Players can Level up a zombie by paying a fee

+The Game Administrator can withdraw the funds in the account  (from fees for leveling up)

 ## Game Rules
 Each player can only create one random zombie.
 The Player enters a name for a zombie and asks to create a zombie.